 - Proof of university registration

-- Proof that you are able to cover your financial needs
+- Proof that you can cover your financial needs

 - Health insurance

 I lost my Travel Document.
 What do I need to do?